 Other things that you may consider include how long the training is and how difficult it is to get into the training program.
-Be realistic about what specialities are a good match for you academically.
-Also be prepared for the commitment of time necessary to do the speciality (plus perhaps a fellowship).
+Be realistic about what specialties are a good match for you academically.
+Also, be prepared for the commitment of time necessary to do the specialty (plus perhaps a fellowship).

 Still can’t decide?
 Oh my; well, keep reading I guess.

-Find a role-model.
+Find a role model.
 Find a person who is doing the job, right now, that you would like to do 5 years or so from now.
-Don’t imagine that you are going to change the speciality to your liking or do it in a way that no one else does so that you have all of the perks but none of the disadvantages.
-Find someone who is similar to you in values and personality who is practicing the speciality you are interested in and have a talk with him.
+Don’t imagine that you are going to change the specialty to your liking or do it in a way that no one else does so that you have all of the perks but none of the disadvantages.
+Find someone who is similar to you in values and personality who is practicing the specialty you are interested in and have a talk with him.
 But don’t go just to one person.
 Doctors are jaded now more than ever.
 Steer clear from people who don’t love their jobs.
-They may dislike their jobs for reasons that have nothing to do with their speciality choice, like money, personal relationships, etc. Avoid negativity.
+They may dislike their jobs for reasons that have nothing to do with their specialty choice, like money, personal relationships, etc. Avoid negativity.
 There are passionate doctors in every field.
 Find one.

-Write a personal statement for each speciality you are considering.
+Write a personal statement for each specialty you are considering.
 No prep work; just sit down and start writing.
-Talk about what you love about each speciality, why it makes you passionate, what led you to fall in love with it.
+Talk about what you love about each specialty, why it makes you passionate, what led you to fall in love with it.
 After a day or two, re-read them.
-You’ll find that the one that was easier to write and the one that feels more genuine and passionate probably corresponds to the speciality you should pick.
+You’ll find that the one that was easier to write and the one that feels more genuine and passionate probably corresponds to the specialty you should pick.